snowplow/documentation/docs/understanding-tracking-design/managing-your-data-structures/ui/index.md

 Once located either click on the name to view the Data Structure and then click the '**Hide**' button, or click the three dots to bring up the action menu where you can select **'**Hide Data Structure****'.

-Follow the modal instructions to confirm the action.
+Follow the dialog instructions to confirm the action.

 :::note